khalidolabisi/alx-low_level_programming/README.md

-tarting my journey on C
+Starting my journey on C